-Products are sold based on quality criteria, and the Group warrants performance of its products after appropriate tests and trials are undertaken.
-Refunds are given or products are replaced if there is a failure within the product quality assured by Symphony, or its agreed performance.
+Products are sold based on specifications.
+Refunds are given or products are replaced if there is a failure with the product quality, or its agreed performance.

-Non-current assets of £9,000 are held outside of the UK (2022: £14,100).
+Non-current assets of £9,000 are held outside of the UK (2023: £9,000).